 How to check for bed bugs by self-inspecting your home or apartment for bed bugs

 Article by Joseph Salvatore Knipper

 Perhaps you noticed an itchy bump on your skin, and the thought has penetrated your mind: Do I have bed bugs?
 Or perhaps you are moving into a new apartment, and you want to make sure you aren’t accidental roommates with the tiny vampires.
 Either way, this article will tell you how to check for bed bugs by performing a visual inspection of your dwelling.

 What to look out for:

 First, review our article on the 7 Signs of a Bed Bug Infestation.
 We will be specifically looking for the last four signs: fecal stains, eggs, shell casings, and live bed bugs.

-Remember that fecal stains bleed into fabric like a magic marker when pressed or smeared, which distinguishes them from regular dirt.
+Remember that fecal stains bleed into most fabrics like a magic marker when pressed or smeared, which distinguishes them from regular dirt.
 Eggs are white, oval-shaped, and have an eye-spot after 5 days; they are also sticky when first laid, so you will likely find them clinging to surfaces rather than loose.
 Bed bugs themselves have six legs, antenna with 4 segments, and can’t fly.
 They vary from the side of a poppy-seed (juveniles) to an apple seed (adults).

 Bed bugs do not form true colonies, but they do tend to congregate together when they are not feeding.
 As a result, you may find a cluster of bugs, shell casings, fecal stains, and eggs all in a single hiding place.